 Food for Thought:

-Four Brain-Boosting Breakfasts for Your Students
+Four Brain-Boosting Breakfast Ideas for Happy Students

 Feed the Bear

+Coming up with back to school breakfast ideas isn’t always easy.
 We’ve all heard how breakfast is the most important meal of the day, but it’s pretty easy to fall back on sugary cereals and grab-and-go breakfast bars when you’re in a rush to get the kids – and yourself – ready for the day.
 But now that the kids are back in school, it’s even more important to have a healthy breakfast every morning.

 In fact, did you know that studies show a breakfast high in whole grains, protein, and fiber help your kids be more active, attentive, and happier in school?
 Here at Kodiak Cakes, we know that making a healthy breakfast every morning isn’t always easy, so we put together a list of brain-boosting breakfasts that are convenient and taste amazing.